Visiting Hours

 • Any staff member may instruct the parent or responsible adult to remove the child from a patient's room if necessary.

-6. Exceptions:
+7. Exceptions:

 Emergency Department

 • If the patient is not in isolation precautions, up to two interchangeable support persons will be permitted to visit the patient when they are placed in an ED patient room.
+One interchangeable support person may be with a patient assigned to a hallway bed.

 Inpatient Rehabilitation Unit